TheJackiMonster/messenger-gtk/README.md

  - Exchanging contact details physically
  - Verifying contact identities
  - Switching between different accounts
+ - Chatting live via video or voice streaming
+ - Sharing your screen with a selected group

 Chats will generally created as opt-in.
 So you can decide who may contact you directly and who does not, accepting to a direct chat.
 Leaving a chat is also always possible.